Aligoté: Regional production

 The grape is the second most popular white grape variety grown in Burgundy after Chardonnay, though it lies a long way behind in terms of planted area, with 1700 ha against 12800 ha.
 The vines were once inter-planted and field blended with Chardonnay for the benefit of added acidity but the vines have long since been separated.
 Aligoté often loses territory to more prestigious grape varieties and in some areas is relegated to less productive vineyard sections at the tops and bottoms of the slopes.
 In Burgundy the grape can be found along the fringe edges of the Côte-d'Or along Route Nationale 74, as well as in Mâconnais and Côte Chalonnaise.
 There are also small plantings just east of the Rhone Valley around the city Die and in the commune of Pierrevert in the Alpes-de-Haute-Provence.
 It has its own AOC's, Bourgogne Aligoté and Bouzeron.

 Aligoté is also produced in Eastern European countries, including Ukraine, Bulgaria, Romania, Switzerland and Moldova.
 In Bulgaria, the grape is prized for its blending qualities and high acid; the quantity of Aligoté planted in Bulgaria is more than twice that in the grape's ancestral home of Burgundy.
 The grape is primarily found in the Stara Zagora Province around Chirpan.
 In Russia, it is used to make sparkling wines with varietal wines being made along the coast of the Black Sea around Gelendzhik.

 Globally, Aligoté can be found in smaller plantings.
 It has been produced, though in very small quantity, by Australian wineries.
 In the United States, the wine is grown in Washington State, since it is resistant to the cold weather, and in California, where it is used mostly for blending.
 There have also been small, experimental plantings in Chile.
 In Canada, the grape is grown in Niagara by Chateau de Charmes.

 Origins

-DNA fingerprinting has found Aligoté to be a crossing of Pinot noir and Gouais blanc, which is an ancestry which is consistent with an origin in Burgundy or nearby areas of eastern France.
+DNA fingerprinting has found Aligoté to be a crossing of Pinot noir and Gouais blanc, an ancestry consistent with an origin in Burgundy or nearby areas of eastern France.